microsoft/maro/examples/vm_scheduling/rule_based_algorithm/README.md

 We offer some rule-based algorithms for VM scheduling problem, inlcuding:

 - **Random Pick**: When a VM request is coming, randomly choose an available PM with enough resources to place the VM.
-(We try different random seed (666, 123) and average the result)
 - **First Fit**: When a VM request is coming, choose the available PM with enough resources whose index is smallest to place the VM.
 - **Best Fit**: When a VM request is coming, choose the available PM with enough resources based on some rules to place the VM.
 There are four rules below:
   - Remaining CPU cores: Choose the available PM with minimal CPU cores.